 If you choose to take this on as something you advocate for, there are thousands of people in the movement that will have your back.
 There is also a large body of scientific evidence that supports it, even though some people reject such evidence.
 My organization, Americans for Nuclear Energy, is fledgling, and not super developed as an official non-profit.
 There are others you should check out, that are quite more official and known: Environmental Progress, Generation Atomic, and Mothers for Nuclear.
 I personally know people who work for all these groups.
+I think you would really appreciate Mothers for Nuclear, as they are a group of kick-ass female scientists and engineers, that want to protect their kids and the world's kids.
 This could be a way for you to have a very large impact on the climate mitigation movement, advocating for nuclear science.
-Only if you find this issue interesting, of course!
-And who better to advocate for planet-saving technology, researched by the Department of Energy, than the kids from Stranger Things!
+And who better to advocate for planet-saving technology, researched by the Department of Energy, than Eleven from Stranger Things!
 A completely clean energy supply is in this country's grasp, and we can reject the pollution of the fossil fuel industry completely.
-We could really use the help of young celebrities like yourself to help mobilize the world's youth to secure a bright future for humanity and the planet.
+We could really use the help of young, humanitarian celebrities like yourself to help mobilize the world's youth to secure a bright future for humanity and the planet.